-This downloadable PDF lesson plan for English teachers provides class material to help B1 students practice explaining technical problems.
+This lesson plan for English teachers provides class material to help B1 students practice explaining technical problems.
 This ESL lesson is perfect for business English classes and focuses on practical communication skills for the workplace.

 This practical English lesson plan equips students with the language needed to communicate effectively with IT support.
 The material includes a vocabulary matching task, a listening gap-fill exercise, and a reading comprehension text about a software bug.
 A clear grammar focus is followed by a study of useful phrases and a final role-play activity that allows students to practice the new language in a realistic scenario, simulating a call to an IT helpdesk.